Department and Program Recommendations for First-Year Students

 Two courses beyond 204 at the 300-level and three additional French courses at the 300 or 400 levels.
 The department also strongly recommends that minors take 306, as it is required for all 400-level topics courses.

-Human Geography of Global Issues (GEOG 111) and World Regional Geography: People, Places, and Globalization (Geography 113) are gateway courses, each of which introduces students to issues of human settlements, land use, and political order.
-Regional Geography of the U.S. and Canada (GEOG 242) and Geography of Environmental Hazards (GEOG 258) are being offered as First Year Courses in the fall and would likewise be excellent introductions to the department.
-Additionally, courses at the 200-level without prerequisites are open to incoming students, such as Introduction to Urban Ecology (GEOG 203), Urban Geography (GEOG 241), Geography of Africa: Local Resources and Livelihoods in a Global Context (GEOG 243), Metro Analysis (GEOG 262), Neotropical Landscapes (GEOG 294-01), and Daily Life and Geography of the Arab World (GEOG 294-04).
+Human Geography of Global Issues (GEOG 111) and World Regional Geography: People, Places, and Globalization (Geography 113) are foundational courses, each of which introduces students to issues of human settlements, land use, and political order.
+Geography of Africa: Local Resources and Livelihoods in a Global Context (GEOG 243) and Population 8 Billion: Global Population Issues and Trends (GEOG 254) are being offered as First Year Courses in the fall and would likewise be excellent introductions to the department.
+Additionally, courses at the 200-level without prerequisites welcome incoming students, such as Geography of Environmental Hazards (GEOG 258), Geography of World Urbanization (GEOG 261), Metro Analysis (GEOG 262), and Earth and Environment: Elements of Physical Geography (GEOG 294-01).
 Other upper division courses may be appropriate for students with the necessary background (such as AP Human Geography).
-Contact the department chair with specific questions or see the department website at www.macalester.edu/academics/geography.
+Contact the department chair with specific questions or see the department website at https://www.macalester.edu/geography/.

 The introductory courses in geology are designed to accommodate students interested in learning more about the geosciences and environmental sciences.
 They provide an appreciation of the scientific principles and techniques used to investigate the Earth, and inform students about the composition, materials, major processes, and history of our planet.
 Our introductory courses count toward the major and minor, and fulfill general education requirements in the Science/Math category.
-Many of our intro courses satisfy part of the quantitative thinking requirement at Macalester, and some also satisfy writing requirements.
-We are offering two introductory courses in Fall 2021 – Dynamic Earth and Global Change (GEOL160), and Dinosaurs (GEOL 101).
-Any of our intro courses would be an excellent way of exploring the department and the field!
+Many of our introductory courses satisfy part of the quantitative thinking requirement at Macalester, and some also satisfy writing requirements.
+We are offering three introductory courses in Fall 2022 – Dynamic Earth and Global Change (GEOL160), Geology of National Parks (GEOL 194-2), and Land/Water (GEOL 194-1).
+Any of our intro courses would be an excellent way to explore the department and the field!

 Three of the distinguishing characteristics of the Department of German Studies at Macalester are: